deenaariff/Backpropagation-Tutorial-Implementation/README.md

 # Learn Backpropogation by Implementing it From Scratch

-NOTE: This repository is still in progress and may not contain 100% factual information.
-Please revisit once completed.

 This repository and its README serves as a tutorial of how to implement Backpropagation in Neural Networks in Java.
 It also includes a tutorial of how to derive backpropagation through an example that will be accompanied by code examples to aid in understanding how to implement backpropagation.

 This tutorial presumes a background in machine learning including an understanding of gradient descent, derivation of the delta rule given an arbitrary cost function, and the mechanics of feed-forward prediction in a artificial neural network.